-Meditation is a way for nourishing and blossoming the divine within you, and self-observation is the first step of that inner unfolding.
-Since all suffering is due to our disconnection with our Self, establishing that connection through meditation you become more and more you, a better you, a joyful you.
-We offer guidance into the experience of meditation and a harmonius time-space to support that practice.
-Either in group classes or personal sessions.
-Our teachers can give you guidance to choose which meditation is best for you through a consultation.
+Meditation is a way for nourishing and blossoming the divine within you, and self-observation and self-inquiry are the first steps of that inner unfolding.
+Since all suffering is due to our disconnection from our Self, establishing that connection through meditation you become more you, a better you, a joyful you.
+We offer guidance on the experience of meditation and harmonious time space to support that practice.

 Kundalini meditation is both Dynamic and Stillness meditation.
 Being fully immersed in the shaking and dancing of the first two stages helps to “melt” the rock-like being, wherever the energy flow has been repressed and blocked.
 Then that energy can flow, through dance and be transformed into bliss and joy.
 The last two stages enable all this energy to flow vertically, to move upwards into silence.
 It is a highly effective way of unwinding and letting go at the end of the day.

 Chakra Balancing sitting or reclined Buddha meditation.
 In this healing practice, you are guided into deep relaxation.
 Chakras are wheels of energy and consciousness, located along the central axis of the body that underlie and influence every aspect of our being—physical, energetic, mental, and emotional.
 We work with the chakras through visualization, sound and chromotherapy.
 You are led through a journey of embodiment and activation so the energy can flow through releasing any energetic blockages and bringing greater harmony to your body-mind.